ns1/waitron/API.md

 #### API: /done/\{hostname\}/\{token\} (GET)

-Removes the server from build mode
+Removes the server from build mode and runs post-build comands related to normal install completion.